 He is also the author of A God of Many Understandings: The Gospel and a Theology of Religions (Nashville: Broadman & Holman, 2010).

 Dr. Dean Shriver

 Dean Shriver is the founding pastor of Intermountain Baptist Church in Taylorsville, UT where he served for 32 years.
 He is passionate about preaching and teaching God's word.
 Dean holds an M.Div from Western Seminary in Portland, OR (1986) and a D.Min in preaching from Gordon-Conwell Seminary (2001).
 He is the author of Nobody's Perfect, But You Have to Be: The Power of Personal Integrity in Effective Preaching (Baker Books, 2005).
 He and his wife, Nancy have been married 42 years and have three adult children.
 Dean and Nancy presently reside in Grapeview, WA where he serves as an elder at North Mason Bible Church in Belfair, WA.

 Chris & Carmen Garner

 Chris & Carmen Garner lead Fortified Marriages Ministry, working full-time in the ministry for the past 6 years.
-They have been involved in marriage ministry for the past 18 years, counseling, leading small groups, mentoring couples and training couples to minister to other couples.
+They have been involved in marriage ministry for over 25 years, counseling, leading small groups, mentoring couples and training couples to minister to other couples.

 Chris earned a Marriage & Family Therapy Master's degree from Liberty University, is an AACC Board Certified Christian Counselor and wrote the Fortified Marriages Marriage Manual and Workbook, published in 2006.

-Chris & Carmen have been ministry leaders in their church for the past 25 years.
+Chris & Carmen have been ministry leaders in their church for the over 30 years.